 - suitable footwear: flat lace-up shoes, e.g. runners

 - toiletries: toothbrush, toothpaste, comb/brush, shampoo, soap, shaving equipment, continence aids

 - Medicare and pension card or Department of Veterans’ Affairs card (if you have one)

-- any medications you have been taking or using before hospital
+- any medications you have been taking or using before coming to hospital

 - important documents such as powers of attorney, advance care plans

 - activities you enjoy, e.g. books, crosswords, music, knitting

 - photos or personal touches from home if you wish.